Skip to content

 Cricket Head on a Stick Story

-This article is a part in the Cruel Kids, The Animals I Know and How to Neuter a Cow series.
+This post is part of the Cruel Kids, The Animals I Know and How to Neuter a Cow series.

 Cricket

-Weather-wise, there were probably just two most common types of days from my childhood memories growing up in Việt Nam: scorching hot and torrential rain.
-People don’t call it a “Jungle of ‘Nam” for nothing.
+Weather-wise, my childhood in Việt Nam seemed to have only two types of days: scorching hot or torrential rain.
+People don’t call it the “Jungle of ’Nam” for nothing.

-Once in a while, the sky stayed a cloudy silver as if it was about to rain, but didn’t actually pour.
-As kids, these were the perfect days to go cricket hunting in the fields.
+Once in a while, the sky stayed a cloudy silver as if it was about to rain, but never did.
+Those were the perfect days to go cricket hunting in the fields.

-Fun fact, crickets are probably the “horniest” bunch of critters I ever known.
-Not that I know of many horny critters anyway.
-I’m pretty sure they make only two sounds: when the mails chirps and calls for a potential females and the quiet rhythmic sound they make during the mid-coital good times.
-This made it a little easier to find them.
+Fun fact: crickets are probably the “horniest” critters I have ever known.
+Not that I know many horny critters, but I am pretty sure they make only two sounds.
+First, the males chirp to call for females.
+Second, there is the quiet rhythmic sound they make during mid-coital moments.
+This made them easier to find.

-Crickets were cool as pets.
-They can “sing” and “fight”.
-All my friends had crickets and the best thing was to pit them against each other.
-Cricket fights were simple, just throw two into a bucket and watch them gnaw and kick each other until one runs away and the remaining victor chirps in celebration.
+Crickets were fun as pets.
+They could “sing” and they could “fight.”
+All my friends had crickets, and the best part was pitting them against each other.
+Cricket fights were simple: drop two into a bucket and watch them gnaw and kick until one ran away, leaving the victor to chirp in celebration.

 Fighter in the Ring

-Two things we did as kids with crickets that were very cruel now but we didn’t think much of it then:
+Two things we did as kids with crickets were very cruel, though we did not think much of it at the time:

-I hear people are frying up crickets as alternative protein source.
-I haven’t had a chance to eat cricket yet, but given the chance, I suppose I’ll try anything once.
+These days, people are frying up crickets as an alternative protein source.
+I have not tried one yet, but given the chance, I suppose I would try anything once.

-Go back to series index or read next part: Frogs and the Drum Story
+Go back to the series index or continue to the next part: Frogs and the Drum Story